magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 2.621 sec
 ```

 It worked again as expected.
-Because of the code change into the
+Because of the code change in the
 `validators_test.cljs` file, the `tdd` task recompiled all the CLJS
 source files, ran the CLJS unit test, reporting the failure, and
 finally ran the CLJ test reporting the same failure.